louisicard/adimeo-data-suite/SEARCH_API.md

 ----
 <a name="search-main"></a>
 ### Search : Main call
-Main call returns all data for an index and a mapping.
+Main call return all data for an index and a mapping.

 * **URL**